Magnetic domain: Size of domains

 Thus the net amount that the energy is reduced when a domain splits is equal to the difference between the magnetic field energy saved, and the additional energy required to create the domain wall.
 The field energy is proportional to the cube of the domain size, while the domain wall energy is proportional to the square of the domain size.
 So as the domains get smaller, the net energy saved by splitting decreases.
 The domains keep dividing into smaller domains until the energy cost of creating an additional domain wall is just equal to the field energy saved.
 Then the domains of this size are stable.
 In most materials the domains are microscopic in size, around 10−4 - 10−6 m.

 Magnetic anisotropy

-An additional way for the material to further reduce its magnetostatic energy is to form domains with magnetization at right angles to the other domains (diagram c, right), instead of just in opposing parallel directions.
+An additional way for the material to further reduce its magnetostatic energy is to form domains with magnetization at right angles to the other domains (diagram c), instead of just in opposing parallel directions.
 These domains, called flux closure domains, allow the field lines to turn 180° within the material, forming closed loops entirely within the material, reducing the magnetostatic energy to zero.
 However, forming these domains incurs two additional energy costs.
 First, the crystal lattice of most magnetic materials has magnetic anisotropy, which means it has an "easy" direction of magnetization, parallel to one of the crystal axes.
 Changing the magnetization of the material to any other direction takes additional energy, called the "magnetocrystalline anisotropy energy".